Montana-Media-Arts/391-mobile-gaming-Spring2020-course/modules/week-13/_posts/2002-01-03-navigate-to-other-page.md

  MainPage = new MainPage();
 ```

-Run the simulator again and make sure that when you click the new button, it takes you to the second page.
+Rerun the simulator and make sure that when you click the new button, it takes you to the second page.